Not sure what to do in Warsaw in one day? Worry not.

-As a city with an extensive history, incredible museums, beautiful UNESCO Heritage Historic center, surreal parks and vibrant nightlife, planning your Warsaw itinerary is no easy task.
+As a city with an extensive Polish history, incredible museums, beautiful UNESCO World Heritage Site Historic center, surreal parks and vibrant nightlife, planning your Warsaw itinerary is no easy task.
 There are simply too many possible things to do in Warsaw!

 That is why we have written this one day in Warsaw itinerary to help you alleviate some of your headaches.